micro-ROS/micro-ROS.github.io/_docs/overview/hardware/index.md

 ## Tier 2 micro-ROS boards

-The micro-ROS Tier 2 boards are officially suported boards for one or more RTOS or transports.
+The micro-ROS Tier 2 boards are officially supported for one or more RTOSes and transports.

 <div class="hardwarecontainer">
   <div class="hardwareitem_description">